coding-world/coding-unicorn-shield-projects/README.md

 Find more Information on Kickstarter (coming soon)!

 In this repository we will keep a list of examples and tutorials how to use the Coding Unicorn Shield.
-If you have any questions or feedback feel free to make commit or send us an email to  samuel @ codingworld.io .
+We will also link to other projects.
+If you have any questions or feedback feel free to make commit or send us an email to  samuel@codingworld.io .
 You can find more German resources on [codingworld.io](https://codingworld.io)

 ## The photobooth